Microsoft Teams Pricing: Plans, Features, and Value Explained

 • Task and project management: Use built-in tools to assign tasks, set deadlines, and track progress.

 Its versatility makes it a great choice for different audiences, from small businesses and large enterprises to educators and non-profits.
-However, its pricing structure can be a bit confusing, especially if you’re trying to figure out which plan suits your needs.
-That’s where this guide comes in!
+However, its pricing structure can be a bit confusing, so here is a quick breakdown:

 • Microsoft 365 Business Basic: $6.00 user/month, paid yearly